code-dot-org/code-dot-org/SETUP.md

 1. `rbenv rehash`
 1. `cd code-dot-org`
 1. `bundle install` (Problems running this step?
 See [tips](#bundle-install-tips) below.)
-1. `rake install:hooks`
+1. `bundle exec rake install:hooks`
     <details>
         <summary>Troubleshoot: `rake aborted!..` </summary>

         If you have issue "rake aborted!
 Gem::LoadError: You have already activated rake 12.3.0, but your Gemfile requires rake 11.3.0.
 Prepending `bundle exec` to your command may solve this."
-            * Follow the instructions and add `bundle exec` in front of the command
+            * Follow the instructions and make sure you added `bundle exec` in front of the `rake install:hooks` command
     </details>
     <details>
         <summary>Troubleshoot: wrong version of rake </summary>